seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 | 188         | 2020-01-13 | deposit  | 601        | 1         | 601             |
 | 138         | 2020-01-11 | deposit  | 520        | 1         | 520             |

-* **Step 2: For each customer and month, computes the cumulative balance up to each transaction.**
+* **Step 2: For each customer computes the cumulative balance up to each transaction**

 ```SQL
     WITH running_balances AS (